 This 15-credit certificate is designed as professional development for in-service teachers and for candidates with a background in education, language studies, linguistics or a related field.
-This certificate can also serve as preparation for application to our MA in Second Language Education (please note the additional admission requirements for the MA in Second Language Education).
+This certificate can also serve as preparation for application to our MA in Second Language Education.

 The English Language Proficiency Test is mandatory for applicants to the Graduate Certificate in TESL program.

 Applicants must register for a testing date after applying to the program.

 The purpose of the test is to determine whether your level of written and oral English meets the standards we require of students in our TESL programs.
 Please see information below regarding the structure and delivery of the test.

 2015 ELPT Testing Date:

 May 19, 2015